For more up-to-date information on healing the gut, take a look at Gastroparesis & IBS: Improving Gut Health.

 This was the first article in the series I wrote for Gastroparesis Awareness Month at the Unchargeables.
-I have reprinted it here with their permission.
+I have reprinted it here for the Zebra Pit community and did some updates on it June 9, 2020.
 The orginal can be accessed here.

 August is Gastroparesis Awareness Month.
 Gastroparesis is a gastrointestinal disorder that affects the stomach’s ability to digest and pass food.

 I want to discuss some of the many ways one can improve gut motility naturally.
 While there is plenty out there about medical interventions for gastroparesis, there’s not a great deal available about how to treat the symptoms of gastroparesis using naturopathic or holistic modalities.
 Despite the lack of copious information, there are a variety of simple things a person can do to improve motility and get relief from mild to moderate symptoms, many of which I employ myself.

 In this two part series, we’ll first discuss how changes in diet and medications can help.
 The second article will cover supplements that promote motility and mediate other symptoms, along with ways to stimulate the vagus nerve for improved gastric flow.

 There are many medications that can be prescribed for gastroparesis.
 A lot come with unpleasant side effects and are only meant to be used short term, while others are only effective for a short period of time.
 There are a number of easy, natural remedies that can help, some of which you probably already have on hand.
 Diet and exercise also play an important role in managing the condition.
 Most people with gastroparesis lose the ability to digest certain kinds of foods which should be avoided.
 Additionally, avoiding things like smoking and alcohol can improve slow gastric emptying and gut motility.